One day late last June, my wife,

 When this condition persisted into a third day, I pushed her to go see her doctor (something else she does not do willingly).
 Betty’s internist did an examination and then sent her down for blood work.
 When Betty returned, her internist was wearing a surgical mask and handed one to Betty.

-My wife's home away from home
+My wife's home away from home for four days and three nights |

-“I’m calling for an ambulance and sending you to Brigham & Women’s,” the doctor said.
-“Your white blood cell count is down to 20% of normal.
-Until then, you’re in complete isolation.”
+and sending you to Brigham & Women’s,” the doctor said.
+“Your white blood cell count is down to 20%

 An hour later, Betty was admitted to Brigham & Women’s Hospital where she was put in an isolation room.
 I was allowed to drive her into Boston, but that was the extent of the concessions to her dignity.
 For the next two days, she was poked, prodded, and subjected to every conceivable test by a battery of specialists.
 She was, for lack of a better description, “an interesting case” because there was no ready explanation for her extremely low white blood cell count.